Plus-1000/Point-cloud-interpolation/README.md

 # "Point-cloud-interpolation"
-Try project point to face (consists of points in .csv) along face normal or fixed vector
+Try projecting the point onto the face (which consisting of points in a .csv file) along the face normal or a fixed vector

 <p align="center">
 <img src=https://github.com/Plus-1000/Point-cloud-interpolation/blob/main/pic/p0.jpg width="600" >